Janus Metz Pedersen: Work

 In 2015, Pedersen directed the third episode, "Maybe Tomorrow", of the second season of True Detective, starring Colin Farrell, Rachel McAdams, and Vince Vaughn.

 Metz directed the 2017 film Borg vs McEnroe.

 After this Metz returned to the documentaries by making Heartbound: A Different Kind of Love Story (2018) about more than 900 Thai women married to men in a small region of Denmark.

 He directed three episodes of ZeroZeroZero, which premiered on Sky Atlantic, Italy, in February 2020.

 He was the director of the Amazon production All the Old Knives, released in 2022, an American spy thriller film written by Olen Steinhauer.

 In 2025, he directed three critically acclaimed episodes of the second season of Andor.

-Metz is the director of the upcoming thriller film Unabom based on the life of domestic terrorist Ted Kaczynski, starring Russell Crowe, Jacob Tremblay, Shailene Woodley and Annabelle Wallis.
+Metz is the director of the upcoming crime drama film Unabomber, based on the life of domestic terrorist Ted Kaczynski, starring Russell Crowe, Jacob Tremblay, Shailene Woodley and Annabelle Wallis.